paralax/ColossalOpera/intermediate/punch_card.md

 # Input Description

 You'll be given a single integer *N* telling you how many alphabets to read.
-Then you'll be given *N* rows of a description and an alphabet array describing the punch card, then asked to represent a short message on a specific type of punch card.
+Then you'll be given *N* rows of a description and an alphabet array describing the punch card.
+Then you'll be given *M*, a single integer on a line, telling you how many card descriptions and short messages to represent on that specific type of punch card.

 # Output Description